Car Accidents

 • Permanent loss of a key bodily function.

-• Permanent injury (with medical probability).
+• Permanent injury established with medical probability.

 • Permanent scarring or disfigurement.